qiubit/mystic-ai/README.md

 ## Using the App

-1. Enter your Together.ai API key when prompted
-2. Type your question in the chat input
+1. Type your question in the chat input
-3. Select cards from the deck when prompted
+2. Select cards from the deck when prompted
-4. Receive your AI-generated tarot reading!
+3. Receive your AI-generated tarot reading!

 ## Technical Details